untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 The runtime still exposes `MeshStreamingPolicy`, but the architecture has moved:

+- `setEntityMesh(...)` is synchronous and always immediate
-- `setEntityMeshAsync(..., streamingPolicy: .auto)` is fine for normal always-resident assets
+- `setEntityMeshAsync(...)` defaults to `.immediate` and is for always-resident assets
 - `setEntityMeshAsync(..., streamingPolicy: .immediate)` forces full upload
+- `setEntityMeshAsync(..., streamingPolicy: .auto)` is used by tile loading so the runtime can choose immediate vs OCC
 - `setEntityStreamScene(...)` is the supported public streaming path
 - `StreamingComponent` and `enableStreaming(...)` are internal tile/OOC mechanisms